mvoggel/Adv-Op-Sys/README.md

 # Advanced Operating Systems
-Advanced operating systems projects from COMP6370 at Auburn University
+Advanced operating systems projects from COMP6370 at Auburn University.
+All projects completed within a Docker Image presenting the VM.

 Project 1 - created function for array of 10 numbers, calculate avg of sq. roots, and prints